hathibelagal-dev/instantpolyglot/docs/eng/Romanian.md

 8. T-V distinction: Like many European languages, Romanian distinguishes between familiar (tu) and polite (dumneavoastră) forms of address.

-9. Animate/inanimate distinction: This affects the use of the accusative case marker "pe" with direct objects.
+9. Animate/inanimate distinction: This affects the use of the accusative case marker “pe” with direct objects.
    Example: **Văd cartea** (I see the book) but **Îl văd pe Ion** (I see Ion)

 10. Rich system of verbal aspects and moods: Romanian has preserved or developed a complex system of verbal aspects and moods, including the presumptive mood.